eddUG/VectorHAP/README.md

 python3 all_in_one_validation.py
 ```

-Ensure that the necessary dependencies (e.g., bcftools, Zarr, pyVCF) are installed and available in your PATH.
+Ensure that the necessary dependencies (e.g., bcftools, zarr, pyVCF) are installed and available in your PATH.

 ## Authors and Acknowledgements